Lauren Cox

-Lauren Elizabeth Cox (born April 20, 1998) is an American professional basketball player who is currently playing for Valencia Basket.
+Lauren Elizabeth Cox (born April 20, 1998) is an American professional basketball player for Townsville Fire.
 She played college basketball for the Baylor Lady Bears.
 She was named a preseason All-American by Lindy's Sports, Athlon Sports, and Street & Smith prior to the 2019 season beginning.
 In November 2019, ESPN ranked Cox as the second-best collegiate women's basketball player in the country behind Sabrina Ionescu.
 She would be named Big 12 Player of the Year that season.